Information for Dental Assisting Students

 Check with your program chair/lead or sponsoring dentist to ensure you are covered while you are a student and working with patients.

-If you do not have coverage through your program or sponsoring dentist you must arrange your own malpractice insurance.
-You are responsible to ensure you have adequate liability coverage prior to working with patients.
+If you don’t have coverage through your program or sponsoring dentist you must arrange your own professional liability insurance.
+You are responsible to ensure you have adequate liability coverage before you work with patients.

-If you choose to practice without malpractice insurance you are putting yourself, the patient’s well-being and your employer at risk.
-Without malpractice insurance you could be held personally liable for your actions or mistakes.
+If you choose to practice without professional liability insurance you are putting yourself, the patient’s well-being and your employer at risk.
+Without professional liability insurance you could be held personally liable for your actions or mistakes.

 You will need to complete the Continuing Competence Program (CCP) requirements when you become a Provisional or Registered Dental Assistant.
 Learn about the CCP requirements.